Korreq/Plans_SORN_Macro/README.md

-# Plans_GeneratorsVoltageChangeTest_Macro
+# Plans_SORN_Macro
-Macro for testing voltage changes for generators in an electric grid model
+Macro for testing voltage and reactive power changes for generators and transformers in an electric grid model